Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

+The safety stock and buffer terms are derived using Bernstein's inequality to upper-bound deviations from expected values with probability $1-\exp(-\iota)$, where $\iota = \Theta(\log(CT))$ is the confidence parameter.
+Specifically, the safety stock in $\hat{B}_t^{(k)}$ accounts for the binomial randomness in cancellations: since each of the $B_t^{(k)}$ reservations cancels independently with probability $1-p^{(k)}(t)$, we add a term scaling as $\sqrt{B_t^{(k)} \cdot \iota}$ to ensure $\hat{B}_t^{(k)}$ exceeds the true confirmed count with high probability.
+By controlling the reservation pool $B_t^{(k)}$ to stay within the conservative capacity $\hat{C}^{(k)}$, we ensure with high probability that Day $k$ does not overbook.
+Crucially, this guarantee depends only on Day $k$'s state—not on future days—enabling the decoupling formalized in Lemma \ref{lemma::decoupling} (Section \ref{sec:Stage II}).

-respectively.
-Here, $\iota >0$ is the coefficient that measures the crowdedness of the customer flow defined in Assumption \ref{assump:busy_season}.
-Based on the quantities constructed above, we present our novel Decoupled Adaptive Safety Stock-I (\textbf{DASS-I}) policy, detailed in Algorithm \ref{alg:DASS_stage_I}.
+Based on these quantities, we present our Decoupled Adaptive Safety Stock-I (\textbf{DASS-I}) policy in Algorithm \ref{alg:DASS_stage_I}.
 We denote this Stage I policy as $\hat{\pi}_1$.
-As the term ``decoupled" suggests, our Stage I decision for Day $k$ does not rely on the status of other days, i.e. we construct adaptive safety stocks to hedge the uncertainties of cancellation and departures with only information on Day $k$.
-These safety stocks enable us to eliminate the correlations between occupancy durations on different days, which will be discussed in greater detail in Section \ref{sec:Stage II}.
+As ``decoupled'' suggests, our Stage I decision for Day $k$ does not rely on the status of other days—we construct adaptive safety stocks to hedge uncertainties of cancellation and departures using only Day $k$ information.
+These safety stocks eliminate correlations between occupancy durations on different days, discussed further in Section \ref{sec:Stage II}.

 \begin{breakablealgorithm} {Decoupled Adaptive Safety Stock-I (\textbf{DASS-I}) for Day $k$} \end{breakablealgorithm}